 - Use one teaspoon of apple cider vinegar with every meal.
 (Don’t mix it into your shakes, though; the stuff tastes horrible!)
 Just like cinnamon, apple cider vinegar is a great natural and cheap way to improve the insulin sensitivity of your muscles.

-- Increase your fiber intake.
-Fiber slows down gastric emptying and thus the rate at which nutrients enter the bloodstream.
+- Increase your fibre intake.
+Fibre slows down gastric emptying and thus the rate at which nutrients enter the bloodstream.
 In turn, this leads to a reduced insulin spike, which will help prevent storing nutrients into the fat cells.
-I recommend ingesting a lot of green veggies with every main meal and putting a fiber supplement in non-post-workout shakes (if you have any).
+I recommend ingesting a lot of green veggies with every main meal and putting a fibre supplement in non-post-workout shakes (if you have any).
 You also can’t go wrong with an apple in the morning.

 I rarely lift a weight slowly on purpose.
 Sure, sometimes you should control the load during the lifting portion, or lift a weight using the constant tension technique, but these aren’t superslow techniques.

 However, eccentric tempo can get pretty varied, and it actually should be for optimal long-term results.
 But, if you decide to use eccentric tempo variations, use them wisely.

 Here are two good, general guidelines to respect:

 - Extension/pushing movements (squat, bench press, dips, leg press, etc.) respond better to a slow eccentric tempo.

 - Flexion/pulling movements (chin-ups, rows, biceps curls, leg curls, etc.) don’t respond as well to a slow eccentric tempo but respond better to the inclusion of an isometric hold at the end of the pulling/flexion movement.
 For example, holding the top position and squeezing your back hard for as long as you can at the end of a chin-up set, or holding the peak contraction of each rep of a leg curl for two or three seconds, etc.